ehteshamkhaja/jenkins-eks-springboot-app/README.md

 Run the kubectl get nodes / kubectl get pods commands to verify if it is working now !!!!

 ## CREATE EKS CLUSTER

+**Pre-requisite** : We need eksctl to be installed for cluster provision using command line tool.

+Use this link https://github.com/weaveworks/eksctl/blob/main/README.md#for-unix to install eksctl on Linux Servers ( In our case, we are using Ubuntu server )

 2. Create eks cluster with the below command from Jenkins server as we have installed aws cli earlier.